Best Free PDF Tools in 2026 - Full Comparison

 Most online PDF tools follow the same architecture: you upload a file, their server processes it, you download the result.
 That means your document - a contract, payslip, tax return, ID scan - travels over the internet and temporarily exists on someone else's infrastructure, even if they delete it after 24 hours.

 PDFCrush processes files differently.
 Every operation runs in your browser using WebAssembly-compiled PDF libraries.
 Nothing is transmitted.
 The server never receives your file.
+For a closer look at why this matters for sensitive documents, see stop uploading sensitive PDFs online.

 The practical effects are: